Next year's Olympics will be cancelled if pandemic not over: Games chief

 Under the plan, the Paralympics would join the Olympic opening ceremony on July 23, and the Olympic closing ceremony would be integrated into the Paralympics closing event in September.

-But Mori admitted that Tokyo organisers had not yet obtained the consent of the IOC and their Paralympic counterparts on that plan.
+But Mori admitted that Tokyo organisers had not yet obtained the consent of the IOC and their Paralympic counterparts.